iynehz/perl6-Inline-Scheme-Gambit/README.md

 Values can be passed to and returned from Gambit-C. Simple types like boolean, integer, number, string, list, table, vector should work.
-Present mapping between Gambit-C and Perl 6 types is as following table.
+Present mapping between Gambit-C and Raku types is as following table.

     Gambit-C            from Perl                       to Perl